chaners-com/quickresolve/README.md

 ## 🚀 Overview

-QuickResolve is a full-stack application that allows users to upload documents, automatically generate embeddings using Google's Gemini AI, and perform semantic search across their documents.
+QuickResolve is a full-stack application that allows users to upload documents, automatically generate embeddings using Google's Gemini AI, perform semantic search across their documents, and interact with an AI-powered customer service chatbot.
 The system is designed with a microservices architecture for scalability and maintainability.

 ## 🏗️ Architecture

 The application consists of the following microservices:

 ### Core Services
-- **Frontend** (`frontend/`): Web interface for file upload and search
+- **Frontend** (`frontend/`): Web interface for file upload, search, and AI chat
 - **Ingestion Service** (`ingestion-service/`): Handles file uploads and metadata management
 - **Embedding Service** (`embedding-service/`): Generates embeddings using Gemini AI
+- **AI Agent Service** (`ai-agent-service/`): AI-powered customer service chatbot
 - **Data Generator** (`data-generator/`): Generates sample customer service tickets for testing

 ### Infrastructure Services